If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - ¿Cuándo llega el tren? = When does the train arrive?

-If you want a fuller list, our guide to question words in Spanish fits naturally with this topic.
+If you want a fuller list, see question words in Spanish.

 Object pronouns usually go before a conjugated verb